jschoch/phorechat/HOWIDIDIT.md

 }
 ```

-Next we need to edit the bower.json

-Here is the brunch.config.js truncated a bit to focus on the critical parts.
+The brunch.config.js truncated a bit to focus on the critical parts.
 This was tough to get correct and I needed help since I made some bad assumptions about the asset pipeline.